 Studying in another country is a unique experience.
 To have the opportunity to experience another culture from the inside is an interesting, developmental and instructive process.
 During the programme there are several possibilities for studying abroad.

-Here are the different possibilities for studying abroad in connection to the Master’s Programme in Nutrition Science.
+Here are the different possibilities for exchange studies in connection to the Master’s Programme in Nutrition Science.
 More detailed information is given below.

 You can apply for exchange studies during semester 3 or 4.

-- You can search and apply for courses on your own (up to 30 credits) at another university and include those as elective courses in the programme.
+- You can search and apply for courses on your own (up to 30 ECTS) at another university and include those as elective courses in the programme.
 See also elective courses.

-- You can do your degree project (30, 45 or 60 credits) somewhere else abroad by finding a possible supervisor or project yourself.
+- You can do your degree project (30, 45 or 60 ECTS) elsewhere abroad, by finding a possible supervisor or project yourself.
 Depending on where the project is done, it may be possible to apply for a scholarship, for example Erasmus+ traineeship within Europe.

-You can do an exchange with Deakin University in Australia.
+You can do an exchange with Deakin University in Australia, or Wageningen University & Research, The Netherlands.
 Read more about how to go about and apply.
 Here you can also read the answers to some FAQ:s.